4 Simple Steps To Saving A Life

-Forget sprays, creams, hot water/packs and ice; VINEGAR is the only thing that should be used immediately after a sting.
+Forget sprays, creams, hot water/packs, ice, fresh water or sand; VINEGAR is the ONLY thing that should be used immediately after a sting.
 Vinegar stops the stinging cells so less (or no more) toxic venom enters the victim's body.
 Keep it simple.
 Following are the 4 basic steps to surviving a Box Jellyfish sting.

 1. CALL FOR HELP - get someone else to contact the hospital or doctor or ambulance service

 2. TREAT THE VICTIM - use CPR if needed to keep the victim alive if not breathing and/or no pulse

 3. TREAT THE STING - apply vinegar by pouring on sting area for 30-60 seconds